-Congratulations to Vicki Bartalino, Kappa Chapter, Beta State New Mexico for recently bringing in four new members!
+Congratulations to Vicki Bartalino, Kappa Chapter, Beta State New Mexico for bringing in four new members!
 Let’s all take that as an inspiration for this year!

 Supplies provided to area school.
 These are school supplies that Phi State, Nu Chapter, raised for

 Ravenna High School.
 Their treats included items for the food pantry,

 beauty samples, cosmetic bags, and great joke books for the Little Free Libraries with PMHA.
 (This was submitted by Lenora Gunnoe, Nu Chapter, Phi State/OH)